onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/09_Update the app monit config.md

-### Update the app monit config
+### Update the app Monit config

-Edit the following file `jobs/app/monit` and add the following content to it
+Open the file `jobs/app/monit` and add the following lines:

 ```
 check process app